Becoming a Golf Teacher...

 Encouragement vs. Criticism

-Because of the nature of the game of golf, the ability to encourage a student is very important.
+Because of the nature of the game, encouragement is very important.
 People are more relaxed and able to improve if they are consistently encouraged rather than criticized.
 For every “error” you may find in someone’s golf swing, let them know of two things they are doing correctly.

 Did My Golf Students Enjoy Themselves?

-Try asking yourself this simple question at the end of each day.
-If the result is positive, your reputation as a golf teacher will soon become known and you will ultimately become more successful at your profession…teaching golf.
+Ask yourself this simple question at the end of each day.
+If the result is positive, your reputation as a golf teacher will soon become known and you will ultimately become more successful in your profession of teaching golf.